rancher/rancher.github.io/rancher/rancher-compose/rancher-services/index.md

 When working with services that contains [sidekicks]({{site.baseurl}}/rancher/rancher-compose/#sidekicks), you need to link the [primary service]({{site.baseurl}}/rancher/rancher-compose/#primary-service), which is the service that contains the `sidekick` label.

+> **Note:** Load balancers will only work for services that are using the managed network.
+If you select any other network choice for your target services, it will **not** work with the load balancer.

 ### Load Balancer Example (L4)

 **Sample configuration** `docker-compose.yml`